taykiathong/IR_Project/README.md

 Cleandata.ipynb → initial steps to clean up the original csv file and preprocess it

+CosineSimilarity.ipynb→  ipynb file to run cosine similarity and cosine similarity with pos tagging, relevance feedback , Average Precision; includes other methods explored such as AND, OR, Jaccard Similarity and Boolean Retrieval.

 Bm25_og.ipynb → original bm25 model code

 Bm25_postag.ipynb → bm25 model code with added weights for specific terms such as location, place, position

+bm25_ap→ ipynb file for bm25 for relevance feedback and Average Precision